-Recent news has highlighted a dramatic increase in the theft of catalytic converters from cars, with police forces across the country seeing a surge in the expensive components being taken.
+There has been dramatic increase in the theft of catalytic converters from cars in recent years, with police forces across the country seeing a surge in the expensive components being taken.

-London has been hardest hit, with the Metropolitan Police recording more than 2,900 catalytic converter thefts in the first half of 2019.
+London has been hardest hit, with the Metropolitan Police recording more than 2,900 catalytic converter thefts in the first half of 2019 alone.
 That compares with 1,674 thefts in the whole of 2018.

 What does a catalytic converter do?